Religion in Sierra Leone

 The Sierra Leone Islamic Supreme Council, is the highest Islamic religious organization in Sierra Leone and is made up of the country's Imams, Islamic scholars, and other Islamic clerics across the country.
-Sheikh Muhammad Taha Jalloh is the president of the Sierra Leone Supreme Islamic Council.
-The United Council of Imams, is an Islamic religious body in Sierra Leone, that is made up of all imams of mosques throughout Sierra Leone.
+The current president is Muhammad Taha Jalloh.
+The United Council of Imams, is an Islamic religious body in Sierra Leone, that is made up of all imams of mosques throughout the country.
 The president of the United Council of Imam is Sheikh Alhaji Muhammad Habib Sheriff.
-The two largest mosques in Sierra Leone are the Freetown Central Mosque and the Ghadafi Central Mosque (built by former Libyan leader Muammar Gaddafi), both located in the capital Freetown.

 Among the present most highly prominent Sierra Leonean Muslim scholars and preachers are Sheikh Abu Bakarr Cotco Kamara, Sheikh Muhammad Taha Jalloh, Sheikh Umarr S. Kanu, Sheikh Ahmad Tejan Sillah, Sheikh Saeedu Rahman, and Sheikh Muhammad Habib Sheriff.
 All of the Sierra Leonean Muslim scholars mentioned above are Sunni Muslims, except Sheikh Ahmad Tejan Sillah, who is a Shia Muslim; and Sheikh Saeedu Rahman, who is an Ahmaddiya Muslim.

-The large majority of Sierra Leonean Christians are Protestant, of which the largest groups are the Wesleyan Methodists and Pentecostal.
-Other Christian Protestant denominations with significant presence in the country include Presbyterians, Baptists, Seventh-day Adventists Anglicans, Lutherans, and Pentecostals.
-The Council of Churches is the Protestant Christian religious organisation that is made up of all Protestant churches across Sierra Leone.
-Recently there has been an increase of Pentecostal churches, especially in Freetown.
+The majority of Christians in Sierra Leone are Protestant, of which the largest groups are Methodists and Pentecostals.
+Other Protestant denominations with a significant presence in the country include Presbyterians, Baptists, Seventh-day Adventists Anglicans, Lutherans, and Pentecostals.

-Non-denominational Christians form a significant minority of Sierra Leone's Christian population.
-Catholics are the largest group of non-Protestant Christians in Sierra Leone, forming about 8% of Sierra Leone's population and 26% of the Christian population in Sierra Leone.
-The Jehovah’s Witnesses and members of the Church of Jesus Christ of Latter-day Saints are the two most prominent non Trinitarian Christians in Sierra Leone, and they form a small but significant minority of the Christian population in Sierra Leone.
+Catholics make up the second largest group after protestants in the country, forming about 8% of Sierra Leone's population or 26% of the Christian population.
+Jehovah’s Witnesses and members of the Church of Jesus Christ of Latter-day Saints are the two most prominent non Trinitarian groups in Sierra Leone.
+They form a small minority of the Christian population in Sierra Leone.
 A small community of Orthodox Christians resides in the capital Freetown.
+Non-denominational Christians are also present in Sierra Leone.